Photo of Carson E. Whitlow Carson E. Whitlow

 After leaving the Bracey firm, Carson established his own collection, mostly of blue Cattleyas, with which he undertook hybridizing in association with Fred A. Stewart, Orchids, in San Gabriel, California.
 From 1964 thru 1969, he produced in excess of 60 blue cattleya hybrids, many of which are still in collections, arising from the original seedlings or as mericlones.
 Many are used as basic parents in today's blue Cattleya breeding.

 In 1973, with his move to central Iowa, Carson took a distinct change in direction, working with the hardy terrestrial orchids, primarily the Cypripediums and Calopogons.
 His worked resulted in the first registered artificial hybrids of Cypripedium in 1987 and Calopogon in 1991.
-He continues to hybridize these genera and has built a small business, Cyp.
+He continued to hybridize these genera and built a small business, Cyp.
 Haven, as retail outlet for his work.
+His business closed in 2009.
+However, he does continue to hybridize blue cattleyas and white paphs and provides the seed to other growers to offer.

-In 1995, Carson's interest in the internet and an easier means of finding orchid related sites on the world wide web brought about the birth of "The Orchid Mall," which today has become the definitive link site for orchids on the internet.
+In 1995, Carson's interest in the internet and an easier means of finding orchid related sites on the world wide web brought about the birth of "The Orchid Mall," which today has become the definitive index site for orchids on the internet.
+In addition, the "unClassified Ads" offers everyone an opportunity to share their plants and/or find things they are looking for.

 Carson is available for presenting several programs to Orchid, Garden, and Rock Garden groups, usually only for travel expenses (see Presentations).
 Though he can often schedule on short notice, it is best to contact him well in advance of your expected program date.
 He is willing to stay with members of the groups to whom he is speaking to reduce costs.
 His wife and partner, Lorna, often accompanies him on his trips.
 Speaking costs are the usual travel costs.

-A larger photograph of Carson for use in newsletters, etc., is found here (dimensions: 350 w x 488 h, 166KB).
+The photograph of Carson above may be used in newsletters, etc., and is found here (dimensions: 200 w x 214 h, 40KB).
 Please fell free to copy it to your computer.

 Carson can be contacted at the address below, or by e-mail at: SlipperGuy@aol.com.